 About All Good

-All Good actually has seeds all the way back in 1997, when founder Caroline created the very first All Good Goop, a healing salve made with nature’s finest ingredients.
+All Good has seeds all the way back in 1997, when founder Caroline created the very first All Good Goop, a healing salve made with the finest natural ingredients.

 Over two decades later, their offers have expanded to include even more healing salves and sprays, lip balms, deodorants, lotion, and coconut oil.
 Still, they maintain small-business vibes and a “vision to inspire others to live in balance with nature, as it should be”.

-They’re not only a woman-owned certified B-Corp, but Leaping Bunny and PETA certified cruelty free (they don’t sell into China), Green America approved, and a member of Campaign for Safe Cosmetics.
+They’re not only a woman-owned Certified B Corp, but Leaping Bunny and PETA certified cruelty-free (they don’t sell into China, either), Green America approved, and a member of Campaign for Safe Cosmetics.

 Members of 1% for the Planet, 1% of their profits are donated to either Save our Snow and United Plant Savers.